Centenary United

 Phase 1 is complete.

-Both churchgoers and the lower levels of the building are clearly in danger from the possibility of falling components.
-Many tiny finals and crockets are among those broken pieces.
+Both churchgoers and the lower levels of the building are clearly in danger from the possibility of falling components. among those broken pieces are many tiny finals and crockets.
 To prevent further falling pieces, the disassembly of the southwest spire occurred under the observation of qualified professionals to determine which stones needed to be replaced and to recommend measures for restoring the existing masonry.

 Notes: